RealTimeLogic/SharkTrustX/README.md

 ```console
 ACME: acme.realtimelogic.com renewed
 ```
 The printout should be for your own service's domain name.
 The above printout signals that the service is operational.
-You may now terminate the Mako Server process by using CTRL-C and then start the service as a background processes:
+You may now terminate the Mako Server process by using CTRL-C and then start the service as a background process:

 ```console
 /etc/init.d/mako.sh start